Houston We Have the Solution

 When it comes to PV utility-scale projects - Texas is thinking big.
 So far, 3,028.61 MW are in the pipeline up to date, but economic growth increased the demand for energy and development of utility-scale projects.
 The total share of electricity generating from solar is 0.99%.
 According to SEIA, 9,115 MW from solar panels are going to be installed in the next five years.

 The distribution of utility-scale PV development follows a clear trend on the US landscape.
 A large number of the projects are located in Texas where the energy demands are particularly high and requirements of RE targets are spurring the development.

-In a time of coal plant retirements, due to uncompetitive coal prices and when prices of solar panel installation have fallen for 32% in the last 5 years, there will be no significant changes in economic terms.
+In a time of coal plant retirements, due to uncompetitive coal prices and a 32% fall in the cost of solar panel installation in the last 5 years, there will be no significant changes in economic terms.
 Besides improving renewable portfolio dramatically, 400 to 1,000 temporary jobs will be created per site during the construction phase, and 50 to 300 permanent jobs per plant will follow.
 According to ERCOT’s overall data, Texas is looking into a bright future.

 The overwhelming price drops in PV modules are attributable to ramped production and oversupply, which have led to lower costs of solar even as incentive programs dry up.
 That should make getting projects underway easier.
 But despite all respectable industry figures and growing popular climate consensus, it seems, all is still not rosy on the clean renewable energy front in Texas, especially when it comes to developing large-scale utility projects.